FCOO/fcoo-maps/README.md

 ## Description
-Base for all FCOO maps-applications
+Base for all FCOO maps-applications.

+If the application has time-depend layers include [`fcoo-maps-time`](https://github.com/FCOO/fcoo-maps-time.git) instead (`fcoo-maps-time` includes `fcoo-maps`).

+The different layers are in separate packages named `fcoo-maps-LAYER-NAME`

+Each layer using `fcoo-maps` or [`fcoo-maps-time`](https://github.com/FCOO/fcoo-maps-time.git)

 ## Installation
 ### bower